Sairyss/backend-best-practices/README.md

 For example:

-- On your web server you can leave only 443 port for HTTPS requests open (and maybe a SSH port for administrating), and close all the other ports to prevent hackers connecting to other applications that may be running on your server.
+- On your web server you can leave only 443 port for HTTPS requests open (and maybe an SSH port for administrating), and close all the other ports to prevent hackers connecting to other applications that may be running on your server.
 - When working with databases, give your APIs/services/users only the access rights that they need, and restrict everything else.
-Lets say if your API only needs to read data, let it read it, but not modify (for example when working with read replicas or [CQRS](https://docs.microsoft.com/en-us/azure/architecture/patterns/cqrs#:~:text=CQRS%20stands%20for%20Command%20and,operations%20for%20a%20data%20store.&text=The%20flexibility%20created%20by%20migrating,conflicts%20at%20the%20domain%20level.) queries your API may only need to read that data but never modify it, so restrict update/delete actions for it).
+Let's say if your API only needs to read data, let it read it, but not modify (for example when working with read replicas or [CQRS](https://docs.microsoft.com/en-us/azure/architecture/patterns/cqrs#:~:text=CQRS%20stands%20for%20Command%20and,operations%20for%20a%20data%20store.&text=The%20flexibility%20created%20by%20migrating,conflicts%20at%20the%20domain%20level.) queries your API may only need to read that data but never modify it, so restrict update/delete actions for it).
 - Give proper access rights to users.
-For example, you want your newly hired employee to help your customer service, so you give him SSH access to production server so he can check the logs through a terminal when its needed.
-But you don't want him to shut down the server by accident, so leave him with a minimum access rights that he needs to do his job, and restrict access to anything else (and log all his actions).
+For example, you want your newly hired employee to help your customer service, so you give him SSH access to production server, so he can check the logs through a terminal when it is needed.
+But you don't want him to shut down the server by accident, so leave him with minimum access rights that he needs to do his job, and restrict access to anything else (and log all his actions).

 Eliminating unnecessary access rights significantly reduces your [attack surface](https://en.wikipedia.org/wiki/Attack_surface).